jeaye/nixos-in-place/README.md

 console, once you've finished the installation, in order to setup which services you'd actually like.

+I recommend installing from a tmux session, to avoid SSH timeouts and losing access to your install part-way through.
+Seriously, use tmux or screen.

 ### Ubuntu 15.10
 See [LVM](https://github.com/jeaye/nixos-in-place#lvm).
 ```bash